 I’ve learned a lot from Jon, not only about writing, but also about loyalty and friendship.
 He is generous as a writer and a person, an unstinting giver.
 It is a pleasure and a privilege to have an opportunity to reciprocate, however meagerly, in kind.
 Thank you, Jon.

-Actor, and co-writer with Jon of Rubdown.
+Co-writer with Jon of Rubdown.

 Los Angeles is a town where many claim to be screenwriters, but only a few have the actual capability and knowledge to be able to do so.
 Jon D’Amore and I met in a print shop in May, 2003, and resulting from that meeting we teamed up and completed an original screenplay called Rubdown.

 Jon is a generous, dedicated and patient writing partner.
 He first edited a sitcom I wrote and made wonderful notes.
 He always takes time to help and encourage other writers that he believes have talent.
 He is full of original ideas, always respecting the content of the story.

 I read his script, The Boss Always Sits In The Back, and I was convinced that he would be the right person to write Rubdown with me.
 I was so excited when he agreed to do the project.
 I knew that by working with him, we would have a winning script.

 He kept me on a schedule and we completed the entire script in only a couple of months.
 I, by myself, wasn’t able to put a lot of the pieces of the story together.
 Jon did it effortlessly, while adding color and movement to the characters and story.